winglang/wing/docs/04-reference/wingcli.md

 ```sh
 $ wing compile --target tf-aws ENTRYPOINT.w --plugins PLUGIN1 PLUGIN2
 ```
-The plugins can be absolute paths or relative paths (to the current working directory) to JavaScript files.
-For more on the structure on how to create a plugin, see [Compiler Plugins](/reference/compiler-plugins).
+Each plugin can be an absolute paths or relative path to a JavaScript file.
+For more on how to create a plugin, see [Compiler Plugins](/reference/compiler-plugins).

 ## Test: `wing test`